st7ma784/Pair-DETR-PTL/README.md

 # Pair DETR

-This repository is an official implementation of Pair DETR
+This repository is an forked implementation of Pair DETR

 We're going to move it to pytorch-lightning and then look at implementing some DETIC goodness!
 ## Introduction